e-mission/e-mission-docs/docs/future_work/unanswered_questions.md

     - we can also estimate the data and see how bad the naive solution will be.
 Maybe we start with the naive solution and build in a performance optimization later.

 ## Experiment to set up a skeleton of secure execution for aggregate queries ##
-Outline of an experiment to set up a skeleton of secure execution for aggregate queries.
+This is an outline of an experiment to set up a skeleton of secure execution for aggregate queries.
 This will allow us to verify that all the assumptions needed for the enclave based aggregation of queries before we delve deeper into the implementation.

 Terminology:
-`Q`: query script
+- `Q`: query script
-`e_a`: enclave running the aggregation script `s_a` `e_u1 ... e_un`: enclaves running the user script
+- `e_a`: enclave running the aggregation script `s_a`
+- `e_u1 ... e_un`: enclaves running the user script

 Setup:
 - Create two possible aggregator programs `s_a_valid` and `s_a_invalid`.
 Both programs will expect to receive messages from user enclaves, and will return a count of the number of messages received to the querier.
-- Change the scripts slightly (potentially through dummy strings) to ensure that their hashes are slightly different.
+- Change the scripts slightly (potentially through included static dummy strings) to ensure that their hashes are slightly different.
 - Record the hashes `h_a_valid` and `h_a_invalid`
 - Create user programs that will receive an (IP address, valid hash) pair.
 The